pxdeoleo/ObsidianVaultStudy/Dynamics365/Business Central App Developer Associate/6. Application upgrade/Managing App Upgrades and Maintenance for Business Central on AppSource.md

 - Regularly update and test your app to handle potential bugs efficiently and minimize impact on user operations.

 >[!attention] Handling Critical Updates
-- In cases of critical bugs or breaking changes by Microsoft, quick action, communication, and collaboration with Microsoft are crucial to resolving issues without affecting customer workflows.
+- In cases of critical bugs or breaking changes by Microsoft, quick action, communication, and collaboration with Microsoft are crucial to resolving issues without affecting customer [[workflows]].

 >[!example] Handling an App Update
 1. **Developer Initiates Update**: Add features or bug fixes and submit for validation.